alx-rg/ACS-3320-Web-Design-and-Advanced-CSS/lessons/lesson-09.md

   - [ ] Is this selected state clear?
 Can I tell which radio button is selected or whether a checkbox is selected?
 - [ ] The form element will contain form elements.
 Consider giving this a style with `display: flex` and `flex-direction: column`.
 You might also create a class name that arranges the form elements.
 - [ ] Stretch challenge: Style input type file.
 This should look like a button and hide the input element with the label displayed as a button!
+- [ ] Stretch Challenge: Make a "close box".
+The type of button that sits in the upper right corner with x.
+Use before and after to add the X to a normal button.

 ## Additional Resources